VoidCanvas/voidcanvas/README.md

 ## Routes

+	vc create route
+	//answer questions
+	//remember it will also ask if you
+	//want a controller to associate with it.
+	//if you say yes, it will create a new controller and
+	//that will be accessible as this.controller from the router

 Routes are pushed to `backend/routes` folder.
 The base path of the routes are given inside the config file, which is there in `configs/server/` folder for different environments.
 Each route has it's own individual route path (which must be unique) given in the file and by default includes five routes who are:

 * [GET] routePath/